 - Resume Building Sessions

-Home Loans and Housing Assistance
+Learn About Home Loans and Housing Assistance

 The VA offers life insurance benefits that veterans’ families may use to cover costs such as funeral arrangements or mortgages costs after a veteran’s death.
 This program is aimed to provide veterans’ families with financial stability, and premiums are usually made affordable through the VA.
 Some veterans may qualify to have life insurance premiums waived depending on their case.
 Requirements to qualify include top a veteran’s position in the military and their medical status.
 Moreover, there is an application process for this benefit, but the VA may automatically enroll some veterans who are currently enlisted in different branches of the military.

-Veterans Benefits for Spouses, Dependents and Survivors
+Learn About Veterans Benefits for Spouses, Dependents and Survivors

 Family members of veterans who have died or have been injured during service, are also eligible to receive some of the benefits outlined above.
 However, the eligibility requirements are different than from those of veterans, and applicants may qualify if they can prove their relationship with the veteran.
 For example, employment assistance may be given in case the family member needs to work to look after a disabled veteran.
 Applicants should review each program’s requirements prior to applying and to fully understand the benefits they could receive.